Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-rifpros-without-truffle.md

 In the following example we will learn how to:

-- Use the ABIs of Money on Chain.
+- Use the ABIs of Money On Chain.
-- Get the maximum amount of BPRO available.
+- Get the maximum amount of RIFPros available.
-- Get the price of the BPRO in RBTC.
+- Get the price of the RIFPros in RIF.
-- Minting BPROs
+- Minting RIFPros

 We will use the **testnet** network

 First we create a new node project.

 ```
-mkdir example-mint-bpro
+mkdir example-mint-rifpro
-cd example-mint-bpro
+cd example-mint-rifpro
 npm init
 ```